UN World Happiness Report

 See the full UN First World Happiness Report 2012 here

 See more on the WHO Comprehensive Mental Health Action Plan 2013–2020

-The World Happiness Report 2013 identifies the top-rank nations in six key areas: GDP per capita, years of healthy life expectancy, perceptions of corruption, prevalence of generosity, freedom to make life choices, and the availability of people to count on in times of trouble.
+The World Happiness Report also identifies nations in six key areas: GDP per capita, years of healthy life expectancy, perceptions of corruption, the prevalence of generosity, freedom to make life choices, and the availability of people to count on in times of trouble.
 The report suggests that systematic analysis of happiness, which can be a measure of social progress, can help improve the world’s well-being and sustainable development.

-“There is now a rising worldwide demand that policy be more closely aligned with what really matters to people as they themselves characterise their lives.
-More and more world leaders including German Chancellor Angela Merkel, South Korean President Park Geun-hye and British Prime Minister David Cameron, are talking about the importance of well-being as a guide for their nations and the world,” authors added.
+“There is now a rising worldwide demand that policy is more closely aligned with what really matters to people as they themselves characterise their lives.
+More and more world leaders including German Chancellor Angela Merkel, South Korean President Park Geun-Hye and British Prime Minister David Cameron, are talking about the importance of wellbeing as a guide for their nations and the world.”

 The world is now in the midst of a major policy debate about the objectives of public policy.
 What should be the world’s Sustainable Development Goals for the period 2015-2030?
 The World Happiness Report 2013 is offered as a contribution to that crucial debate.